The early internet era was an exciting, if chaotic time.

 Other methods were spamming your link on every forum you could find and anywhere else for that matter.
 The more links the better was the general idea.

-In today’s search conditions, those kinds of blackhat techniques simply don’t cut it and will most likely get your site penalized or even removed from googles rankings all together!
+In today’s search conditions, those kinds of blackhat techniques simply don’t cut it and will most likely get your site penalised or even removed from googles rankings all together!

 The Google algorithm has become more sophisticated, and just as it has learned to decipher quality content from copy which exists purely for SEO, the search engine now places a higher value on links which are ‘organic’, appearing on trusted platforms.